 How to use free-threaded Python in a uv project

-Python 3.14 is the first release where the free-threaded build ships as officially supported, after PEP 703: Making the Global Interpreter Lock Optional in CPython introduced it experimentally in 3.13 and PEP 779: Criteria for supported status for free-threaded Python moved it to phase II in 3.14.
+Python 3.14 is the first release where the free-threaded build ships as officially supported, after PEP 703: Making the Global Interpreter Lock Optional in CPython introduced it experimentally in 3.13 by removing the GIL and PEP 779: Criteria for supported status for free-threaded Python moved it to phase II in 3.14.
 This how-to switches an existing uv project to that build, with the dependency-compatibility step that will bite you if you skip it.

 If you want to see the performance benefit first on a throwaway project, start with Try Free-Threaded Python with uv.